Welcome to today's edition of the Rush 24-7 podcast.

 I wonder how he treats his dog on vacation.

-Well, folks, how great is this.
+Folks, how great is this?

-It has been confirmed that Adele will make her anticipated return to the stage when she shows up at the epidemic award Academy Awards, so Academy Awards to sing a title song in the movie Skyfall.
+It has been confirmed that Adele will make her anticipated return to the stage when she shows up at the Epidemic Award, Academy Awards, so Academy Awards to sing a title song in the movie Skyfall.

 This will be her first appearance in public.